 With iOS 14.5, Apple brought the long-anticipated “App Tracking Transparency” feature to the table, requiring companies to ask iPhone users for permission to track them across apps and websites.

 Apple’s unveil immediately posed seemingly insurmountable challenges for mobile advertisers and social platforms that rely on the technology, like Facebook.
 For example, Apple’s App Tracking Transparency was expected to cost Facebook $13b in 2022.

 But with programmatic TV advertising, media buyers can pinpoint ads based on demographics, keywords, and browsing history—all without third-party cookies.
 It’s good news as advertisers across industry lines search for alternative identifiers to power their campaigns.

-But to take advantage of this promise, media companies and advertisers alike should have a clear idea of the shape programmatic takes in TV, and what potential it holds for them in particular.
+But to take advantage of this promise of programmatic TV advertising, media companies and advertisers must clearly understand the shape programmatic takes in TV and its potential.